Quarterly Report For The Financial Period Ended 30 September 2018

-Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Fourth Quarter Ended 31 December 2017
+Unaudited Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Second Quarter Ended 30 June 2018

 Review of Performance

-For the current quarter and current financial year to date under review, the Group recorded revenue of RM41.1 million and RM145.6 million respectively.
+For the current quarter and current period to date under review, the Group recorded revenue of RM55.0 million and RM89.0 million respectively.